 Worse still, if you don’t have Japanese knotweed house insurance in place, a late discovery can add even further costs.
 Simply put, the negative role of Japanese knotweed in house value makes it a monumental pain in the grass, leaving both your home and your finances in a precarious position.

 What does Japanese knotweed do to a house?

 Okay, first things first, you’re probably wondering “What damage can Japanese knotweed do to my home?
 After all, it’s just a plant, right… RIGHT?!”

 The roots themselves are bamboo-like and can spread thick and fast.
-If left untreated, they can quickly block drains, weaken walls and even damage the foundations of your property, with the potential to seriously affect the value of your property.
+If left untreated, they can quickly block drains, weaken walls and even damage the foundations of your property.
+As such, the affect of Japanese knotweed in house pricing can be devastating.

 Japanese knotweed and mortgages

-If your neighbours have Japanese knotweed in their garden, mortgage lenders will then need to determine if your home is at risk of it spreading.
+If your neighbours have Japanese knotweed on their property, mortgage lenders will then need to determine if your home is at risk of it spreading.

 If the knotweed is more than seven metres away from the property boundary, this is typically deemed low-risk; however, if the weed is discovered within seven metres of the property boundary, this can be viewed as a concern for some lenders.

 Japanese knotweed on your property

 Similarly, even if the knotweed is present on your own land, the distance of it from the habitable part of your property can also be a big factor.